TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 \end{aligned}
 $$

 From here, I made a decision that probably didn't help, but made things look nicer in my opinion.
 I didn't want to juggle around two different length variables, so I decided to re-write $a$ in terms of $c$.
-For rotatig celestial bodies, we always have $a \geq c$.
+For rotating celestial bodies, we always have $a \geq c$.
 From here, it follows that there exists some $\alpha \geq 1$ such that $a = \alpha c$.
 Thus, $\alpha$ just becomes the multiplier for the polar radius that relates it to the equatorial radius.
 While this doesn't decrease our number of variables, (still two), I think it makes it easier to keep track of.
-Re-writting the equation above with this in mind, we get the following.
+Re-writing the equation above with this in mind, we get the following.

 $$
 \begin{aligned}